 2. Restrictions for Current SA Members

 Current SA members seeking reelection must:

-- 1. refrain from any form of individual or self-promoting publicity during the petitioning period; and, - 2. not host constituency outreach events from the date election materials are made available through the last day of voting.
+- 1. refrain from any form of individual or self-promoting publicity during the petitioning period; and, - 2. not host constituency outreach events from the date campaigning begins through the last day of voting.